 Migration of Zoom accounts to Single sign-on (SSO) has been completed by Campus Technology Services (CTS).
 Going forward, when you access Zoom from a web browser, visit https://purchase.zoom.us.
 From there you can Join or Host a meeting or Sign in to Zoom through the “Sign in” option using your purchase.edu credentials.
 Step-by-step directions are at CTS’s website.

-You can now schedule and start Zoom sessions in your Moodle courses using the Zoom integration available in Moodle.
+We recommend that you schedule and start Zoom sessions in your Moodle courses using the Zoom integration available in Moodle.
 View the full workshop recording or short video tutorial to add the Zoom integration dashboard to your Moodle course.

 Equipment you will need to use Zoom: